Internet Engineering

 • No mechanism in HTTP to protect data

-• HTTP over SSL/TLS is the popular solution
+• HTTP over TLS (HTTPS) is the solution

 • An encrypted tunnel between client & server